svgpp/svgpp/doc/sphinx/overview.rst

 SVG++ supports different character types - ``char`` and ``wchar_t``, and on supporting compilers ``char16_t`` and ``char32_t``.
 Character type is defined by XML parsing library used.

-Strings are passed to user code by some unspecified model of `Forward Range <http://www.boost.org/doc/libs/1_56_0/libs/iterator/doc/new-iter-concepts.html#forward-traversal-iterators-lib-forward-traversal-iterators>`_ concept.
+Strings are passed to the user code by some unspecified model of `Forward Range <http://www.boost.org/doc/libs/1_56_0/libs/iterator/doc/new-iter-concepts.html#forward-traversal-iterators-lib-forward-traversal-iterators>`_ concept.
 Example of processing::